Image Generation with Supervised Selection Based on Multimodal Features for Semantic Communications

 The received fusion feature matrix is employed for filtering purposes.
-The resulting image exhibits the minimum distance from the received fusion feature following the selection process, is depicted in Fig. \ref{fig:sim}.
+The resulting image exhibits the minimum distance from the received fusion feature following the selection process.

 In order to evaluate the universality of the system, we randomly select an image from the 'airplane' category of the STL-10 dataset for transmission experiments.
 Additionally, we choose one image each from the 'orange' and 'apple' categories of the CIFAR-100 dataset to assess the impact of low-resolution images.
 The SNR is set to be 10 dB in the AWGN channel.
 We conduct simulations employing two multimodal semantic transfer methods, along with two corresponding selection mechanisms.
 The results are illustrated in Fig. \ref{fig:pltresult}.
 The label "original" on the left indicates the image intended for transmission, while the images labeled "Sequential" and "Simultaneous" in the middle and right positions represent the reconstructed images corresponding to the two transmission and selection mechanisms.
 Visual inspection reveals that both multimodal-supervised semantic expressions yield highly satisfactory results.